Table of Contents

 Installation and requirements

 Pandora FMS uses an open-source tool called nfcapd (that belongs to the nfdump package) to process all NetFlow traffic.
 This daemon is automatically started by the Pandora FMS Server.
 This system stores data in binary files at a specific location.
-Install nfcapd on your system before working with NetFlow in Pandora FMs. nfcapd listens on port 9995/UDP by default, so keep it in mind if you have firewalls to open this port and when configuring Netflow probes.
+You must install nfcapd on your system before working with NetFlow in Pandora FMS.

 Pandora FMS uses the directory '/var/spool/pandora/data_in/netflow' by default to process information, so when it is started 'nfcapd' will use that directory.
 Do not modify it unless you know exactly what you are doing.